Digital Media Help

 Make an appointment

-The Arizona State Library has a FREE Tech Help phone line.
-They are here to help you from Monday–Friday, 9:00 am–8:00 pm.
-In your message, please indicate a time that is best to reach you.
+Connect Arizona's Digital Navigators team has a FREE Tech Help phone line.
+They are here to help you from Monday–Friday, 9 am–6 pm.
 Your options for making an appointment:

 - Call or text the phoneline at (602) 529-1519.

 Leave a message and they will call you back as soon as they are able, or at the time that you request.

 - Complete this form to make an appointment and share some background information about your question/need/issue.

 Try an online tutorial!
 Browse through tech help videos on digital media from the library, how to use a computer or device, or using Gmail or Zoom.